kavedaa/sphix/readme.md

 # sphix

-*sphix* is a library that simplifies JavaFX development with Scala.
-Its goal is to "Scalaify" JavaFX as much as is needed to create a good development experience, focusing on the most-used features and patterns, without creating a complete Scala-layer on top of it.
+*sphix* is a library that simplifies JavaFX development with Scala, by addding idiomatic Scala syntax to commonly used JavaFX features such as properties and collections.
+It is not a complete Scala wrapper on top of JavaFX like e.g. ScalaFX.

-*sphix* is very much a work in progress, developing with the needs of the author.
-Currently it sports the following features:
+*sphix* is very much a work in progress, and the API should not be considered stable.

+Currently it has the following features:

-* Reimplemented and enhanced observables, a.k.a. "properties and bindings".
+* Reimplemented and enhanced observable values, a.k.a. "properties and bindings".
 * Wrappers for and enhancements to observable collections.
 * Composable cell factories.
 * Various other utilities.

 ## Quick overview

+### Observable values

 ```scala
   val foo = Val(3)	//	implements javafx.beans.value.ObservableValue